Menstrual Hygiene Management Among Adolescent Girls in Kenya

 + Key Takeaways

-• Inadequate menstrual hygiene management (MHM)–including a lack of accurate and timely knowledge, sanitation and washing facilities, safe and affordable materials, positive social norms, and sexual health education–is a serious issue for adolescent girls in Kenya.
+• Inadequate menstrual hygiene management (MHM)—Inadequate menstrual hygiene management (MHM) is a serious issue for adolescent girls in Kenya and includes a lack of accurate and timely knowledge, sanitation and washing facilities, safe and affordable materials, positive social norms, and sexual health education.

 • Although there are likely more factors, this poor MHM is largely caused by poverty, the culture surrounding menstruation, inadequate sexual health education, and poor sanitation infrastructure.

-• Poor MHM creates serious consequences for these girls, including health consequences of infections and poor mental well-being, sexual activity, and education and gender inequality.
+• Poor MHM creates serious consequences for these girls, including health consequences of infections, poor mental well-being, sexual activity, and education and gender inequality.

-• Several practices are currently in place to address inadequate MHM, the most prominent or noteable of which are feminine hygiene pad and cup distribution, workshops, and magazine education.
+• Several practices are currently in place to address inadequate MHM, the most prominent or notable of which are feminine hygiene pad and cup distribution, workshops, and magazine education.

 • Although this social issue is far from being solved, these practices, along with the increased universal understanding and prioritization of MHM, create an optimistic view of the future of menstrual hygiene management among adolescent girls in Kenya.